Plan

 Alternatively you can set a single action, actioner, and timeframe as the default for all displayed transaction lines for the selected transaction type.
 For example, if predefined, you could select the action "Return to supplier" for a single or all purchase order transactions.
 Another action could be to "Cancel" all sales order transactions or to "Disassemble" individual work order transactions.

-You assign key dates and personnel to deliver each individual "action".
+You assign key dates and personnel to deliver each individual action.
 You can also add a comment per action.
 Use this to state assumptions that you've made or constraints you’re aware of that might limit or affect progress or completion of that task.

 Actioners